xiahualiu/linux-driver-tutorials/i2c.md

 This article will tell you how to write a i2c driver for an external device like PCA9685 or some sensors using i2c interface.
 This tutorial is based on the latest Linux kernel 5.x.x.
 However, the general structure is the same even in kenel 2.6.0, just some new features (`regmap pm_ops`) were not supported.

+This article only deliver the main concept of implementing i2c driver in Linux, please remember since Linux is fast developing every day, the structures and code in this article is not latest, please refer to the daily mainline Linux kernel [i2c source code](https://github.com/torvalds/linux/blob/master/include/linux/i2c.h) for reference.

 ### Build the driver structure

 First we need to provider the i2c driver with necessary information about the device, `probe` and `remove` routines, etc. For example: